Smoothing and Aggregating Data

 When we have lots of data, we often don’t want to plot all of the individual data points.
-The scatter plot below shows data from the Cherry Blossom Run, an annual 10-mile race that takes place in April in Washington D.C. when the cherry trees are in bloom.
-These data were scraped from the Run’s Web pages and include official times and other information for all registered male runners from 1999 to 2012.
-We’ve put the runner’s age on the x-axis and race time on the y-axis.
+The following scatter plot shows data from Cherry Blossom, an annual 10-mile race that takes place in Washington, DC, in April, when the cherry trees are in bloom.
+These data were scraped from the race’s website and include official times and other information for all registered male runners from 1999 to 2012.
+We’ve plotted the runner’s age on the x-axis and race time on the y-axis:

 This scatter plot contains over 70,000 points.
-With so many points, many of them overlap with each other.
-This is a common problem called over-plotting.
-In this case, over-plotting prevents us from seeing how time and age are related.
-About the only thing that we can see in this plot is a group of very young runners, which points to issues in the data.
-To address over-plotting, we use smoothing techniques that aggregate data before plotting.
+With so many points, many of them overlap.
+This is a common problem called overplotting.
+In this case, overplotting prevents us from seeing how time and age are related.
+About the only thing that we can see in this plot is a group of very young runners, which points to possible issues with data quality.
+To address overplotting, we use smoothing techniques that aggregate data before plotting.

 The histogram is a familiar type of plot that uses smoothing.
 A histogram aggregates data values by putting points into bins and plotting one bar for each bin.
-Smoothing here means that we can not differenitate the location of individual points in a bin; that is, they are being displayed smoothly across the bin.
-For this reason, the area of a bin corresponds to the percentage (or count or proportion) of points in the bin.
-(Often the bins are equal in width and we take a shortcut to label the height of a bin as the proportion.)
+Smoothing here means that we cannot differentiate the location of individual points in a bin: the points are smoothly allocated across their bins.
+With histograms, the area of a bin corresponds to the percentage (or count or proportion) of points in the bin.
+(Often the bins are equal in width, and we take a shortcut to label the height of a bin as the proportion.)

 fig = px.histogram(dogs, x="longevity", marginal="rug", nbins=20,